RufaelDev/cmaf-ingest-demo/README.md

 # Unified Streaming CMAF ingest to Live Origin Demo

-This demonstration shows a [Unified Streaming](http://www.unified-streaming.com/products/unified-origin) Origin setup with a Live publishing point and uses [FFmpeg](https://ffmpeg.org/) as an encoder to push an input stream.
+This demonstration shows a [Unified Streaming](http://www.unified-streaming.com/products/unified-origin) Origin setup with a Live publishing point and uses the DASH-IF CMAF ingest reference code https://github.com/unifiedstreaming/fmp4-ingest.

 The demo consists of two Docker containers which are deployed using Docker Compose.